20. The Kea Shell

 20.1.
 Overview of the Kea Shell

-The Kea Control Agent (CA, see The Kea Control Agent) provides a RESTful control interface over HTTP.
+Kea 1.2.0 introduced the Control Agent (CA, see The Kea Control Agent), which provides a RESTful control interface over HTTP.
 That API is typically expected to be used by various IPAMs and similar management systems.
 Nevertheless, there may be cases when an administrator wants to send a command to the CA directly, and the Kea shell provides a way to do this.
 It is a simple command-line, scripting-friendly, text client that is able to connect to the CA, send it commands with parameters, retrieve the responses, and display them.

 Kea 1.9.0 introduced basic HTTP authentication support.